f5devcentral/terraform-bigip-postbuild-config/README.md

 - Using Terraform to build, onboard, and operate a dynamically- and arbitrarily-sized cluster of BIG-IPs
 - Using Terraform to reconfig BIG-IPs after initial build and onboarding when operating parameters have changed

+# Prerequisites
+- Terraform host must be able to run a shell script
+- curl must be installed on the Terraform host
+- The Terraform host must be able to access the management endpoint of the BIG-IPs to configure

 By using the submodules described below, the required inputs ```bigip_atc_endpoint ```, ```bigip_atc_payload ```, and ```bigip_atc_status_endpoint ``` are addressed with defaults.

 ## Simple Declarative On-boarding example